 While firmer anti-discrimination and anti-racism doctrines have been institutionalized in the EU since the early 2000’s, ethno-nationalism is increasing.
-A similar parallax is present in publicly funded culture: National interests permeate old and traditional cultural institutions, making inclusivity conditional and diversity divisive.
-Questions of why one should and how one can engage with this situation are hereby being raised.
-This challenge is not only political but also epistemological.
+A similar parallax is present in publicly funded culture: Nationalism permeate old and traditional cultural institutions, making inclusivity conditional and diversity divisive.
+Questions of why one should and how one can participate in such order are hereby being raised.
+This challenge is not only political but, to me, mostly epistemological.
 New methods and faculties to engage with segregated yet empowering cultures need to be explored.
 And I believe that an engagement with Hip-Hop can inform that purpose.

 Different cities.
 Different countries.
 Different cultures.
 Different continents.
 No matter where I went, a different kind of hip-hop existed.
 I knew the artists had stories, and music was the way they shared.Christian Virgil Reyes, Aug 13, 2018